Nethereum/Nethereum/README.md

 Note: Using solc to compile contracts is currently a hit and miss in Windows, the simplest way to compile and develop at the moment is to [use the online solidity compiler](https://chriseth.github.io/browser-solidity/).
 If you like Visual Studio Code you can try this [languange add on for Solidity](https://marketplace.visualstudio.com/items/JuanBlanco.solidity)

-ABI encoding and decoding is currently tested on windows with BigEndian support.
+ABI encoding and decoding has been tested on windows/linux for different endiannes.
 For more info on ABI encoding check the [Ethereum Wiki](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)